ukkz/claude-ts-mcps/README.md

 - Be cautious when configuring allowed directories for filesystem access
 - Use the command allowlist for the shell server to restrict executable commands
 - The fetch server respects robots.txt directives by default to prevent scraping restricted sites
+- Store your GitHub personal access tokens securely and use appropriate token permissions

 ## References